-As if to prove us right about its selective interest in this subject, the Boston Globe had a front-page story in its December 11 Metro section titled, "Across New England, Outdated Sexual Abuse Laws Contain Loopholes that Fail to Protect Students."
+As if to prove me right about its selective interest in this subject, the Boston Globe has a front-page story in today's Metro section titled, "Across New England, Outdated Sexual Abuse Laws Contain Loopholes that Fail to Protect Students."
 The first sentence is about a teenage girl who was involved in a sexual relationship seven years ago in a Catholic high school with her Spanish teacher.